Last updated 25th June 2020

 Overview from vSphere

-In your vSphere, you can see the contents that you have just sent by browsing your datastore (right-click on the datastore of your choice) in the
+In your vSphere Client, you can see the contents that you have just sent in the Storage section: select your storage from the left-hand menu, switch to the

 Join our community of users on https://community.ovh.com/en/.